This article was updated February 2025

 Communicate and compromise

-1. Be honest: Share your thoughts and feelings openly.
+1. Be honest: Start by openly expressing your feelings and thoughts.
 It’ll help you build trust and understanding.
 Encourage him to be honest with you, too.
 No one should feel like they’re walking on eggshells around their partner.

 2. Listen: Pay attention to your partner’s needs and feelings too.
 It’s a two-way street.
-When communicating, instead of listening to respond, focus on listening to understand!
+When communicating, instead of listening to respond, listen attentively to understand!
 Prioritize understanding where they’re coming from, before trying to get your opinion and perspective out there.

 3. Compromise on negotiables: Some things are worth compromising on, like choosing a movie to watch or which friends to hang out with this weekend But never compromise on your core values and what makes you feel safe.